What are some of your favorite chapbooks? How did they influence your writing or your desire to make a chapbook of your own?

 Did you submit your chapbook to contests, open reading periods, or both?

-In what ways did your chapbook change between the version you submitted and the final published version?
-Did you revise, rearrange, or make other changes?
 To what degree did you collaborate on the cover image and design of your chapbook?

 What have you done to promote and publicize your chapbook?